nikkids/CardMatchingGame/README.md

 <h2>Backstory</h2>
 <div>
 This project was made when i became a volunteer as an english teacher in Thailand.
 Back then, i got placed in a quite a rural area where the students have limited access to the newest technology.
 So i thought, why not make a game that not only fun for the students, but also educating.
-And here it is, let me present to you "A Card Matching Game".
+And here it is, let me present to you "Mix And Match".
 <br><br>

 Although it was made only with basic HTML, CSS, and Javascript without advanced framework like React or Nextjs, i think it can get the work done pretty well.</div>